rangle/ngCourse2/handout/routing/README.md

 # Routing

-In this section we will discuss the role of routing in Single Page Applications, and how Angular 2 has an improved router, using the new component router.
+In this section we will discuss the role of routing in Single Page Applications and Angular 2's new component router.